Zenil-Soni9749/Assignment-Pathfactory/README.md

 How to run this Framework in Eclipse?

-Right Click Folder Structure --> Run As --> Maven Clean --> Mavne Build --> Maven test
+Right Click Folder Structure --> Run As --> Maven Clean --> Maven test

 ![Screenshot (36)](https://user-images.githubusercontent.com/101087288/157058994-0a499260-7ff9-450b-8fec-afd1267fe7ca.png)